It was a quiet family afternoon, but then the I started to hear the grumbles....

 Step 2) Encourage your child to use words or gestures to Communicate their feelings.

 Once your child is calm, ask them how they are feeling and why they are upset.
 With over 90 different feelings/emotions, it is hard for children to put those feelings into words.

 How you can help?

 Children learn best through active learning meaning that they learn best when they are participating in a hands-on way.
 Throughout the day, talk about different feelings with your child.
 Ask them to look in the mirror and make different faces that match their feelings.
 Can they identify your feelings by the faces you make?

 The Soothing Sammy Program includes playful games that teach children how to identify a variety of emotions.
 These activities teach feelings vocabulary and how to identify feelings in themselves and others.

 Step 3) Assist your child in Solving the Problem.

-Following these 3 steps will not only prevent your child from tantrumming, but it will also teach them how to handle their feelings in a productive way.
+Following these 3 steps will not only prevent your child from tantrumming or having meltdowns, but it will also teach them how to handle their feelings in a productive way.

-If you are looking for a simple way to teach your child these calm down strategies, our Soothing Sammy Collection would be a great place to start.
+If you are looking for a simple way to teach your child these calm down strategies, check out Soothing Sammy!
 It’s a great program for all ages!